EdikGoose/Differential-Equation-Project/README.md

 *(Global Truncation Error = max error of Local Truncation Errors for N)*

 For larger N we obtain fewer errors, which is obvious because numerical methods are more precise for the smaller step of the calculation.

+## Version
+* JavaFX 17
+* Java 17

+## How to use
+* Clone this repository to your machine
+* Build the project and enjoy

+# Main contributor
+* Eduard Zaripov, e.zaripov@innopolis.university